 three in kitchen

-Colorado Mountain College offers a superior, in-kitchen apprenticeship in four diamond restaurants —for thousands less than other culinary schools
+Colorado Mountain College offers a superior, in-kitchen apprenticeship —for thousands less than other culinary schools

-Learn more about the program, including the curriculum, faculty and costs below:
+Learn more about the program, including the curriculum, faculty and costs.

-We are a three-year intensive hands on culinary paid apprenticeship program that develops essential, real world, work skills and provides you with a solid classroom education at the same time.
+We are a comprehensive, hands-on learning program that develops essential, real world, work skills and paired with a solid classroom education at the same time.

 All of our culinary classes our taught at our Breckenridge location with the remaining general education courses being offered at either our Dillon or Breckenridge locations.